 Emily Critchley is the author of Notes on My Family.
 Her fiction has appeared in Open Pen magazine, The Copperfield Review and Sentinel Literary Quarterly.
 Notes on My Family has been long-listed for the 2018 Branford Boase award.
 Emily has a first class degree in Creative Writing from London Metropolitan University and is currently studying for an MA in Creative Writing at Birkbeck, University of London.
 She lives in North London.

 Yes.
-As a child I was always making up stories and plays for my sister and her friends to act in.
-I wrote a lot of bad poetry in my teens (who didn’t?) and my first novel when I was twenty-six.
+As a child I made up stories and plays for my sister and her friends to act in.
+I wrote poetry in my teens and my first novel when I was twenty-six.

 Yes, I was.
 If you are being bullied, you should talk to someone.
 If they won’t listen, find someone who will.
 Being bullied at school is not okay.

 My taste in music is very varied.
-I will listen to folk, rock, classical, reggae… It depends on my mood!
+It depends on my mood.

 I also enjoy photography, particularly street photography.
 I love taking photographs and how it’s possible to tell a story in a single image.